Kayanja2023/building_library_management_system/README.md

 - `BookNotFoundError` — raised when a book cannot be located by ISBN
 - `BookAlreadyBorrowedError` — raised when a book is unavailable
+- `InvalidISBNError` - raised when the ISBN number is incorrectly formatted

 Handled in the CLI with meaningful, user-friendly messages.